RamielLtd/BadmintonsBest/content/pages/recommended-gear/best-badminton-racquets/index.md

 * Smaller head frame, more chance to mishit the shuttle

 Nobody can argue this is still a top racquet even in 2019.
 Most would still favour playing with this racquet despite its age and get incredible results with it.
 I’d recommend this to anybody who focuses on playing doubles.
 If it’s good enough for the best and is easy to play with, why not?
-You can find it [here on Amazon](https://www.amazon.co.uk/Victor-JS-10-White-Black-Blue/dp/B00WGX668E/ref=sr_1_1?crid=2OQ1GD01T9TQL&keywords=victor+jetspeed+s10&qid=1559771431&s=gateway&sprefix=victor+jetspee%2Caps%2C138&sr=8-1).
+You can find it <a href="https://www.amazon.com/s/ref=as_li_ss_tl?k=victor+jetspeed+10&ref=nb_sb_noss&linkCode=ll2&tag=badmintonsbes-20&linkId=d6f7134ea7dfa7d4c636f332189f513b&language=en_US" rel="nofollow">here on Amazon</a>.

 ## Li-Ning N7II (Another Great All Round Racquet, Easiest to Play With)